-For our local epidemiology this would have triggered actions for E. coli isolates on four drugs with VME/ME rates higher than what we considered acceptable (<1%) and/or desirable (<0.1%), i.e. ampicillin (10 µg disc), cefoxitin, amoxicillin-clavulanic acid, and cefuroxime.
+For our local epidemiology this would have triggered actions for E. coli isolates on four drugs with vME/ME rates higher than what we considered acceptable (<1%) and/or desirable (<0.1%), i.e. ampicillin (10 µg disc), cefoxitin, amoxicillin-clavulanic acid, and cefuroxime.
 Applying the abovementioned rules, the following modifications from current EUCAST CBPs seemed reasonable: Ampicillin (10 µg disc): Introduction of a ZMU of 11 to 15 mm is recommended as this ZMU leads to desirable ME and vME rates lower than that for increased susceptible CBPs and only 3% of isolates are situated in the ZMU; cefoxitin: this drug and the associated breakpoint serve as the AmpC screening parameter to ensure maximal sensitivity, i.e. low vME rates are most desirable.
 ME rates reflecting specificity are less important as results of the AmpC screening must be confirmed anyway by independent testing (EUCAST ZIT, Polsfuss et al).
 Introduction of a ZMU would be technically optimal to lower error rates, but it is unclear what value a ZMU would have for a screening drug that is usually not included on clinical reports; amoxicillin-clavulanic acid: Increasing the susceptible CBP did not lead to desirable error rates, while applying a ZMU resulted in acceptable error rates, but 41% of isolates would be situated in the necessary ZMU, which seems of no value.
 As desirable forecast probabilities cannot be achieved by either an increased CBP nor a ZMU, testing of the drug is discouraged; cefuroxime: Introduction of a ZMU of 14 to 19 mm is recommended as this ZMU leads to desirable ME and vME rates lower than that for increased susceptible CBPs and only 4% of isolates are situated in the ZMU.

 A limitation of this study is the analysis of one regional epidemiology.
-However, this study was intended to serve as a proof of principal on the example of a single clinical AST dataset.
+However, this study was intended to serve as a proof of principle on the example of a single clinical AST dataset.
 The model HOMER, however, can easily be applied on other local epidemiologies to check for reasonable individual actions on CBPs, or it can be used on aggregated datasets such as those used by EUCAST and CLSI to set their CBPs.

-To apply our model to data, which have been collected by different laboratories, it is mandatory to apply the individual technical variation of those laboratories as reflected e.g. by repetitive measurements of QC strains.
+To apply our model to data collected by different laboratories it is mandatory to apply their individual technical variation as reflected e.g. by repetitive measurements of QC strains.
 If aggregated data are used, the EUCAST or CLSI QC ranges could be used as a surrogate for the magnitude technical variation as QC ranges usually reflect the 2-fold standard deviation next to a given target, i.e. a mean value.
+Aggregated data contain different disk/agar plate manufacturers and QC ranges based on aggregated data, thus, will reflect a reasonable estimate for the model.
 Moreover, if an individual laboratory changes the manufacturer of antibiotic discs or agar plates the methodological variation will also change (EUCAST Dok ZIT) and the model needs to be adjusted.
-Aggregated data contain different disk/agar plate manufacturers and QC ranges based on aggregated data, thus, will reflect a reasonable estimate for the model.

-In conclusion, this study demonstrates that CBPs can be optimized in a standardized process with the view to keep categorization error rates as low as possible.
+In conclusion, this study demonstrates that CBPs can be optimized in a standardized process with the view to keep methodological categorization error rates as low as possible.
 Something to write on ZMU….

 References